deanturpin/superdean.com/README.md

 Now we're cooking: get the back off and inspect the insides for any issues.

-- Bergeon 8008, Rubber Case Ball -- squishy ball case back remover that works far better than you might expect!
+- Bergeon 8008, Rubber Case Ball -- squishy ball case back remover that works far better than you might expect
 - Case knife -- pen knife style
 - Case knife -- oyster shucker style; I generally prefer these to the other one, but it's good to have a choice for tricky cases